 For many caregivers, sleep-related issues are among the biggest challenges during the baby and toddler years.
-Sleep problems are common, affecting at least 30 percent of children.
+Sleep problems are common, affecting at least

 In this article, we look at the reasons why a baby might cry in their sleep, how to soothe them, and the normal sleep cycles that people can expect at different ages.

 Newborns and young babies may grunt, cry, or scream in their sleep.

 Very young children’s bodies have not yet mastered the challenges of a regular sleep cycle, so it is common for them to wake frequently or make strange sounds in their sleep.

 For very young babies, crying is their main form of communication.
 It makes sense, then, that babies cry often and might also cry in their sleep.

 As long as a baby does not have additional concerning symptoms, such as other signs of illness or pain, this is developmentally normal, and not a sign that something is wrong.